 Chances are you’ve heard that butter isn’t exactly the best weight loss food.
-That said, no food is off-limits on WW (formerly Weight Watchers)—a good thing considering butter is often used in food preparation, meaning it’s difficult to avoid while eating out.
+That said, no food is off-limits on WW—a good thing considering butter is often used in food preparation, meaning it’s difficult to avoid while eating out.

 In any case, banishing butter to reach your weight loss goals might not be your best bet.
-Read on to find out why, plus how you can embrace the spread in a more healthful way.
+Read on to find out why, plus how you can embrace the spread in a healthier way.

 What you need to know about butter, weight loss, and your health

 To be clear, everyone benefits from consuming some sources of dietary fat.
 While all types of fat provide the same amount of calories by volume, some fats are considered healthier than others.

 For instance, health experts tend to vilify butter specifically because two-thirds of its fat content is saturated, and research suggests that eating too much saturated fat increases your body’s production of the kind of cholesterol that’s linked to heart disease and stroke and contributes to clogged arteries.